dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 Start with the simplest possible method you can find to formulate your problem in the supported format of your chosen solver (BQM, CQM, etc).
-If your formulation does not provide good solutions (with the solver properly :ref:`configured <cb_qpu>`), consider alternative formulations.
-A formulation that has the disadvantage of increasing the number of variables might compensate by being more amenable to :ref:`minor-embedding <cb_embedding>`; a different formulation might produce a smaller range of bias values.
+If your formulation does not provide good solutions (with the solver properly :ref:`configured <qpu_solver_configuration>`), consider alternative formulations.
+A formulation that has the disadvantage of increasing the number of variables might compensate by being more amenable to :ref:`minor-embedding <qpu_embedding_guidance>`; a different formulation might produce a smaller range of bias values.

 Variable Proliferation
 ~~~~~~~~~~~~~~~~~~~~~~